MathieuJouffroy/Roger_skyline/README.md

 - Stop the services you don’t need for this project.

 ## Part 4 : Script
+Manage cron jobs

 ## Part 5 : Web Server
+Set a web server who available on the VM’s IP or a host